This page contains information on EMS operations including commonly used Forms and contact information for our IDPH Regional EMS Coordinator.

 VERY IMPORTANT INFO REGARDING IDPH FORMS:

-The IDPH EMS WEBSITE is the ONLY location where IDPH forms shall be printed.
-Visit the website to find commonly used forms for Inspections, Vehicle changes “Sys-Mod” forms, Provider Renewal Notices and Vehicle Licensing forms.
+The IDPH EMS WEBSITE is the ONLY location where IDPH forms will be printed.
+Using saved/stored forms from anywhere else will cause delays.
+Visit the website to find commonly used forms for Inspections, Vehicle changes “Sys-Mod” forms, EMS Personnel Renewal Notices and Vehicle Licensing forms.
 IDPH updates these forms without notice and will not accept old/outdated forms.

 Most forms used in daily EMS operations are located on the POLICY PAGE, however some of the more frequently requested forms may be found below: